fullwebdev/fullwebdev/README.md

 If you want to be informed of the latest evolutions, subscribe to (i.e. "watch") this project's releases and follow [Noël Macé](https://twitter.com/intent/follow?screen_name=noel_mace) on Twitter.

 Contributions are very welcomed too, so do not hesitate to open an issue and to fork this repository and send a Pull-Request.
+Don't forget to read [CONTRIBUTING.md](./CONTRIBUTING.md) first.

 ## License